dimabory/aws-saa-c01/07-route53.md

 - Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.

 - Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.
+For instance 20% and 80%.